curl/everything-curl/libcurl-easyhandle.md

 because `curl_easy_setopt` didn't complain, it doesn't mean that the input was correct and valid.
 You may get an error returned later.

+Read more on [easy options](libcurl-options) in its separate section.

 All options are "sticky".
 They remain set in the handle until you change them again, or call `curl_easy_reset()` on the handle.